James Chaplin Beecher: American Civil War

 James remained in China until the outbreak of the Civil War.
 Upon returning home, James quickly enlisted in the army.
 The "Beecher's Bibles," and "Beecher's Pets," nicknames of the 1st Long Island Regiment (later the 67th New York Infantry), would be Beecher’s first assignment as chaplain.
 Soon after, he would take charge of the 141st New York Volunteer Infantry.
 The heavy demands of leading a regiment and the increasing concerns of Anne’s health, James began to break down and briefly returned to civilian life until Anne’s death in 1863.

 As the war progressed, James rejoined the army and accepted the promotion of lieutenant-colonel and was appointed to recruit an African American regiment, the 1st North Carolina Colored Infantry (35th Regiment, United States Colored Infantry).
 The regiment would come to be called the 35th United States Colored Troops, and fought at the Battle of Olustee, Florida and Honey Hill, South Carolina.
-In 1866, James Beecher was mustered out of service rising to the rank of Brevet Brigadier General.)
+He complained that his regiment was being used to perform menial work for white regiments instead of fighting and that this was bad for his troops' morale.
+Beecher was wounded during the Battle of Honey Hill in November 1864 and rejoined his regiment in February 1865 near Charleston, S.C.
+In 1866, James Beecher was mustered out of service rising to the rank of Brevet Brigadier General.
+A New Bern chapter of the Grand Army of the Republic, J. C. Beecher Post 22, was named in his honor.